awsdocs/aws-doc-sdk-examples/javav2/README.rst

 Tests
 =====

-You can test the Java code examples for a given AWS service by running a test file located in this Github repository.
-The test file uses JUnit 5 to run the JUnit tests and is located in the **src/test/java** folder.
+You can test the Java code examples for a given AWS service by running a test file located in this GitHub repository.
+The test file uses JUnit 5 to run the JUnit tests.
+It's located in the **src/test/java** folder.
 For more information, see https://junit.org/junit5/.

 You can run the JUnit tests from a Java IDE, such as IntelliJ, or from the command line by using Maven.
 As each test runs, you can view messages that inform you if the various tests succeed or fail.
 For example, the following message informs you that Test 3 passed.

 	Test 3 passed

-WARNING: Running these JUnit tests manipulates real Amazon resources and may incur charges on your account.
+WARNING: Running these JUnit tests manipulates real Amazon resources and might incur charges on your account.

  ### Properties file

-Before running a JUnit tests, you must define values in the **config.properties** file located in the **resources** folder.
-This file contains values that are required to run the JUnit tests.
-You can refer to the Java code examples for a explanation of what the values are.
-For example, if you are running Amazon S3 tests, look in the various S3 code example Java files for an explanation of the values.
+Before running the JUnit tests, you must define required values in the **config.properties** file that's located in the **resources** folder.
+To learn what the values represent, you can refer to the Java code examples.
+For example, if you are running Amazon S3 tests, look in the various Amazon S3 code example Java files for an explanation of the values.

 Docker image (Beta)
 ===================